cyberhouse/typo3-doctrine-orm/Documentation/Integrations.rst

 Application Context
 -------------------

-Doctrine ORM has the so called ``devMode`` which affects the configuration factor. doctrine_orm automatically enables it if the TYPO3 context is not Development.
+The Doctrine ORM configuration factory has the so called ``devMode`` - switch. doctrine_orm automatically enables it if the TYPO3 context is not Development.
 This means:

 In Development context, regardless of a possible sub-context, all caching is done in-memory, runtime only, using an ArrayCache and proxy classes are generated on demand.